ertis-research/kafka-ml/README.md

 #### 1. Define a ML/AI model in Kafka-ML

 Create a model in the Models tab with just a TF/Keras model source code and some imports/functions if needed.
-Maybe this model for the MINST dataset is a simple way to start:
+Maybe this model for the MNIST dataset is a simple way to start:

 ```py